South Eastern Region

 In 1948 The South Eastern Region was formed and included in its area; London DA, East Kent DA, West Kent DA and Surrey DA.
 In 1952 East Kent & Sussex DA replaced East Kent DA but a year later Sussex DA was established as an independent DA.
 In 1962 Sussex DA was replaced by East Sussex DA and West Sussex DA.

 West Sussex DA was later incorporated into the Southern Region with the Regions formation in 1973.
 After a period of change, In 1978 South Downs DA and North West Surrey DA were each formed but North West Surrey DA wound up just a year later.
-West Kent DA was disbanded in 2015.
+West Kent DA was disbanded in 2015, followed by London DA in 2018.

 Since its inception in 1948 the South Eastern Region has represented the views of its members to National Council and organised annual Regional camping and social events.
 This is where all the DAs and Special Interest Sections with units within the boundary of the South Eastern Region get together for social camping, sporting competitions and celebrations.

-Much of the History of the Region was provided by the Club’s “First in the Field” Book written by Hazel Constance (a member of the South Eastern Region) and published in the Club’s Centenary Year, which is available from Club Head Quarters.
+Apart from the author's contributions, much of this History of the South Eastern Region was extracted from the Club’s “First in the Field” Book written by Hazel Constance (a member of the South Eastern Region) and published in the Club’s Centenary Year 2001, copies of which are still available from Club Head Quarters.

 |Dinner & Dance|